Starlight and Cinema

 Medical Center

-Considering the events offered at TMC’s double helix–shaped park celebrate intersections between the arts and sciences, it’s no surprise that monthly movie nights have made their way onto the calendar.
+Considering the events offered at the Medical Center's double helix–shaped park celebrate intersections between the arts and sciences, it’s no surprise that monthly movie nights have made their way onto the calendar.
 Plus, doctors and medical researchers need a way to relax just as much as the rest of us.

 Film events at Helix Park are always free, and run the gamut from kid-friendly Disney and Pixar favorites to nostalgic titles you probably watched with your dad (think Top Gun) to holiday-themed selections.